-In Spring 2017, Laura Strugnell (B.S. ’17) tapped the mail icon on her phone and found an email sent to the Life Sciences Communication (LSC) undergraduate student listserv.
-Strugnell was searching for a job, and the email advertised a communications position in Texcoco, Mexico at the International Maize and Wheat Improvement Center (know as CIMMYT for its Spanish name Centro Internacional de Mejoramiento de Maíz y Trigo).
+In spring 2017, Laura Strugnell (B.S. ’17) tapped the mail icon on her phone and found an email sent to the Life Sciences Communication (LSC) undergraduate student listserv.
+Strugnell was searching for a job, and the email advertised a communications position in Texcoco, Mexico at the International Maize and Wheat Improvement Center (known as CIMMYT for its Spanish name Centro Internacional de Mejoramiento de Maíz y Trigo).

-A Madison native, Strugnell hadn’t planned to get a job outside the U.S. However, she had taken a variety of agriculture classes and worked in a horticulture lab while at the University of Wisconsin-Madison, so she knew about CIMMYT’s global reputation.
+A Madison native, Strugnell hadn’t planned on getting a job outside the U.S. However, she had taken a variety of agriculture classes and worked in a horticulture lab while at the University of Wisconsin-Madison, so she knew about CIMMYT’s global reputation.
 The more she thought about it, the more convinced she became that working at CIMMYT could be a prime opportunity to put her LSC education to work.

-Strugell started at UW-Madison as an environmental studies major, switching to molecular biology shortly thereafter.
+Strugnell started at UW-Madison as an environmental studies major, switching to molecular biology shortly thereafter.
 She learned about LSC during her freshman year when she took LSC 100: Science and Storytelling to fulfill a general education requirement.
 From there, Strugnell’s interest in LSC grew until, during her junior year, she changed her major to LSC.

 She thought she could apply her LSC education to help people communicate more effectively about science.
 “My mom is a microbiologist and my dad is a biochemist,” said Strugnell.
 “So, I know a lot of scientists, and I know that many of them are not good at talking about what they’re working on.”